punpongsanon/punpongsanon.github.io/README.md

 # punpongsanon.info

-This repository contains source code of [my academic website](https://mkhangg.com/) using Jekyll as a static website generator.
+This repository contains the source code of [my academic website](https://mkhangg.com/) using Jekyll as a static website generator.
 Feel free to clone this code for your personal use!

 <!-- Update -->
 ## Update